Abortion Reporting: Tennessee (2020)

 State Report Summary

-Pro-Life Protections in Tennessee
+Legislative Changes in Tennessee

 - Statistics on abortion complications reported here represent a minimal number of deaths and complications, as this data is collected in a non-systematic and non-verifiable way.
 As such, this data cannot be used to calculate either an accurate abortion mortality rate or an accurate abortion complication rate for the state.

 - Rates were calculated by CLI using the following formula: (total number of abortions performed in Tennessee ÷ number of resident women ages 15-44) x 1,000.
 Rates may differ slightly from previous CLI articles due to revised population estimates.
 Population estimates were obtained from the CDC WONDER database.
+Estimates for 2005-2009 are intercensal estimates of the July 1 resident population.
+Estimates for 2010-2020 are Vintage 2020 postcensal estimates of the July 1 resident population.
+Estimates were produced by the U.S. Census Bureau and the National Center for Health Statistics.